Serka-M/mmlong2/README.md

 * The workflow is long-read-based and requires either Nanopore or PacBio HiFi reads.
 It doesn't feature an Illumina-only mode.
 * If the workflow crashes, it can be resumed by re-running the same command.
 Some of the intermediary files might have to be removed for compatibility.
 * It is recommended to run the workflow from a screen session.
 This can be achieved with e.g. `screen -R mmlong2` and then running the workflow.
+* Multiple large-scale databases are utilized by mmlong2 for genome bin analysis.
+If you are only interested in getting the MAGs, check out [mmlong2-lite](https://github.com/Serka-M/mmlong2-lite).
 <br/>

 **Future improvements**<br/>